wrightaprilm/2016-02-22-isu/lessons/DayOneUnix/07-Moving-Data.md

 ### Moving files between your laptop and your instance

-These directions are platform specific so please follow the instructions for your system
+These directions are platform specific so please follow the instructions for your system.

 ##Uploading Data to your Virtual Machine